garfix/richard-readthedocs/docs/source/language/names.md

 # Names

 A name, or proper noun, is a special noun because it is not listed in the lexicon.
-It is looked up in the model (in a database).
+It is looked up in the model (in a database), but only when the syntactic structure expects a proper noun. __Named Entity Recognition__ does not take place before parsing, but during execution.

 ~~~python
 {